How to use Doctrine ORM with Nette Framework

 doctrine.neon file with pdo_mysql driver.

 extensions: # Use it only if you are using annotations instead of php8 attributes # doctrine.annotations: Nettrine\Annotations\DI\AnnotationsExtension doctrine.dbal: Nettrine\DBAL\DI\DbalExtension doctrine.dbal.console: Nettrine\DBAL\DI\DbalConsoleExtension doctrine.orm: Nettrine\ORM\DI\OrmExtension doctrine.orm.attributes: Nettrine\ORM\DI\OrmAttributesExtension # Use it only if you are using annotations instead of php8 attributes # doctrine.orm.annotations: Nettrine\ORM\DI\OrmAnnotationsExtension doctrine.orm.console: Nettrine\ORM\DI\OrmConsoleExtension doctrine.cache: Nettrine\Cache\DI\CacheExtension doctrine.orm.attributes: # If you still use annotations, change to doctrine.orm.annotations mapping: App\Model: %appDir%/Model # The root folder where to start search for entities doctrine.dbal: debug: panel: %debugMode% connection: driver: pdo_mysql host: %doctrine.host% user: %doctrine.user% password: %doctrine.password% dbname: %doctrine.dbname%

-After that, last thing we need is to add database credentials into our doctrine.dbal: connection: host: localhost user: root password: password dbname: demo
+After that, last thing we need is to add database credentials into our parameters: doctrine: host: localhost user: user password: password dbname: test

 You can now create entities and update database schema using command